Model Context Protocol · Free

 GanttFather MCP Server

-The GanttFather MCP server is a Model Context Protocol endpoint at mcp.ganttfather.com that lets AI agents read and write Gantt project data — tasks, dependencies, members, resources, critical path — through standard MCP tools.
+The GanttFather MCP server is a Model Context Protocol endpoint at mcp.ganttfather.com that lets AI assistants read, build, visualize, and update your Gantt project data — tasks, dependencies, members, resources, critical path — through standard MCP tools.
+Connect once and your assistant reaches every project you own or collaborate on.
 Free for any GanttFather user.
-Works with Claude Desktop, Cursor, Windsurf, VS Code Copilot, Gemini CLI, Antigravity, and Claude Code.
+Works with Claude, ChatGPT, Cursor, Windsurf, VS Code, Gemini CLI, Antigravity, and Claude Code.

 Endpoint summary